 Genetic Screening in Manassas, Fairfax / Fair Oaks & Haymarket, VA

-At Capital Women’s Care, We Offer a Wide Range of Genetic Screening Tests Including Cell-free DNA Blood Testing, Nuchal Translucency Test, Nuchal Translucency Test & Many More.
-To Find Out Which Genetic Screening Is Right for You, Please Contact One of Our 3 Convenient Locations Today.
+At Our Capital Women’s Care, We Offer the Recommended and Elective Genetic Screening Tests Including Cell-free DNA Blood Testing, Nuchal Translucency Test, and Carrier Screening.
+To Find Out Which Genetic Screening Is Right for You, Please Call Us or Schedule an Appointment Online.

 Genetic screening for chromosomal and other anomalies has advanced tremendously recently.